Swedish colony of Saint Barthélemy: History of Swedish rule

 On 7 March 1785, the French commandant Chevalier de Durant ceded authority to von Rajalin who, on 16 April 1785, introduced tax free trading for visiting ships.
 On 7 September, he established Saint Barthélemy as a free port.
 The French port of Le Carénage was renamed Gustavia after the Swedish king.

-From 28 August 1786, slave trade was included in a royal letter and on 12 March 1790 the taxation regime for the shipment of West African slaves was established.
-Between a third to half of Saint Barthélemy's population were registered slaves in 1819 (estimations are between 1,283 and 2,033 slaves).
+From 28 August 1786, slave trade was included in a royal letter and on 12 March 1790 the taxation regime for the shipment of enslaved West Africans was established.
+Between a third to half of Saint Barthélemy's population were registered as slaves in 1819 (estimations are between 1,283 and 2,033 slaves).
 On 31 October 1786, the Swedish West India Company was established on the island with responsibility for maintaining the port and the employment of Swedish officials.
 By the end of the century, around 1,330 ships visited the port of Gustavia annually.

 By the beginning of the 19th century, the population had grown to around 6,000, with some 5,000 living in Gustavia.
 From 19 March 1801 to 10 July 1802, the British occupied the island after the Swedes surrendered to a British fleet of 16 ships.
 The weekly journal The Report of St Bartholomew was published from 1804 to 1819 documenting life on the island over a period of 15 years.
 Following rioting between the island's French and English communities in September 1811, an administrative council consisting of the governor and six officials was established on 25 September to govern the island.
 Arrangements were also made for popular representation within an assembly which met every three years.
 Trade continued to flourish during the War of 1812 between Britain and the United States when 20% of American exports were routed via St Barthélemy.